How Do I Create a Working Contact Form Using PHPMailer 6?

 If you have spent any time researching how to create a PHP mailer script online, chances are that you have come across the terms PHPMailer and PHP Mail() function.
 These two terms sound remarkably similar, but in reality, they refer to different pieces of technology.

 The PHP Mail() function is a part of the vanilla PHP installation and is available for use right out of the box.
 It is fully capable of powering a simple PHP mail script for a contact form.
 If you are interested in using the PHP Mail() function, you should check our article on how to create a working PHP Mail() script for a contact form.
-We also have an article which explains how to create a general-purpose mailing script that is powered by the PHP Mail() function.
+We also have an article that explains how to create a general-purpose mailing script that is powered by the PHP Mail() function.

 PHPMailer, on the other hand, is a third-party library written in PHP, which makes the sending of email messages much easier.
 Moreover, it allows advanced functionality that is not found in the stock PHP Mail() function, such as the sending of attachments and using HTML/CSS to add custom formatting to your messages.